gbajsingh/Excel-web-scraping-automation/Predicting Employee Attrition.md

 ```
 ![attrition by dailyrate](https://user-images.githubusercontent.com/46609482/68811423-77b30900-0625-11ea-8fc1-dca9078bd18b.PNG)      ![attrition by dailyrate boxplot](https://user-images.githubusercontent.com/46609482/68811618-ee500680-0625-11ea-8004-f73e331cc4fa.PNG)

-The chart on the left shows the distribution of employees with attrition among daily rate is slightly skewed to the left meaning the count of employees with attrition is higher towards lower daily rate.
-The chart on the right confirms that the average daily rate of employees with attrition is indeed slightly lower than employees without attrition.
+1. The left chart shows the distribution of employees with attrition among daily rate is slightly skewed to the left meaning the count of employees with attrition is higher towards lower daily rate.
+2. The right chart confirms the average daily rate of employees with attrition is indeed slightly lower than employees without attrition.

 ```r
 # visualization by hourly rate